raiarun/DataStructure/README.md

 DataStructure
 =============
-The repo contains some of the Data structure implemenations and examples.
+The repo contains some of the Data structure implemenations and examples in C++.
-Last edited on Nov 24/2014 by core 88
+\n More implementation will be added later.